PoCInnovation/Workshops/software/12.GraphQL-Apollo/README.md

 # Workshop 12 - Create a web application with GraphQL and Apollo

-:heavy_check_mark: Learn graphql API concept
+:heavy_check_mark: Learn Graphql API concept

 :heavy_check_mark: Interact with a graphQL API